Get insider access

 HDR Dynamic

 The Samsung Odyssey Neo G9's HDR color gamut is great.
-It has fantastic coverage of the DCI-P3 color space used in most HDR content, but it has more limited coverage of Rec.
+It has excellent coverage of the DCI-P3 color space used in most HDR content, but it has more limited coverage of Rec.
 2020.
-We tested it using the HDR Dynamic mode with firmware 1011, and we also measured the color gamut with HDR Standard, which performs similarly:
+These results are with the HDR Dynamic mode with firmware 1011, and we also measured the color gamut with HDR Standard, which performs similarly:

 • DCI-P3 Coverage: 90.6%